top of page

 While most people have unwanted intrusions, only some people develop OCD.
 This is because of differences in the meaning given to unwanted thoughts, images & urges.

-The meaning we give to our experience has an important role in how we feel, and how we respond.
+The meaning we give to our experience has an important role in how we feel, and what we want to do next.

 Most people interpret unwanted intrusions as meaningless, random, brain processes.